OpenBazaar/official_site/_posts/blog/2018-08-10/2018-08-10-The-Beginners-Guide-to-Buying-Goods-Services-and-Cryptocurrency-on-OpenBazaar.markdown

 Simply hover over your avatar in the top right corner and then your store name.
 Click the option **New Server**.
 This will take you to a module where you can select the new type of node you’d like to set up.

 After setup, you can then quickly toggle between your nodes by doing basically this same thing again: hovering over your avatar, then your store name, then selecting your additional nodes from the menu that pops up.

+#### Want To See More?

+Check out this video tutorial of the OpenBazaar setup process which is a bit older but still shows a lot of the basics in action:

+{% include modules/embeded-video.html url="https://www.youtube.com/embed/VzlerMJMOu8"%}

 #### Talk To Us!